eng-code-ml/paper-material/README.md

 We created this anonymous GitHub account to publish our experimental data for the reviewers.
 Later we intend to move this repository to our group's account.

 Below you can find info about all the files contained in the repository.
+Basically we devided everything into DATA and SCRIPTS.
+The scripts are self-explanatory.

+*Important Note*: you need to first unzip processed-X.csv.zip in order to run the scripts properly.

 + data - contains all the data used in our experiments
     - processed-X.csv.zip - zip file containing all metric values (filtered - SLOC>3 - and normalized by NTOKENS)